Skip to main content

 Quick Note

 A short, informal note added to a patient’s chart.
-Unlike full clinical notes, quick notes don’t require sign-off and are used for things like phone call summaries or follow-up reminders.
+Unlike full clinical notes, quick notes don’t require sign-off and are used for things like phone call summaries or follow-up details.
 More about Notes →

 Quote / Estimate